 I will also add, I’ve definitely run over to the local convenience store and bought a dye-laden “ade” in a fancy squirt bottle.
 My son wouldn’t drink any of the options that I had in the house.
 He was dangerously dehydrated and that was my last option.

 It did the trick, however, and he drank the enormous bottle in no time.
 So, priorities.
 Whatever you need to do to keep them hydrated is the best option!

 The best foods to feed kids when they are sick are balanced, nutrient-dense meals.
 Stick to their favorite standard healthy meals when creating their diarrhea diet.

 Kids often have a low appetite when they are sick.
 This is not a good time to force them to eat anything or to buy them French fries, just to get them to eat.
 My children usually lose a little bit of weight when they get sick, just like I do.

 That’s okay.
 I find they usually spend the next 2-3 weeks eating more than usual, as their body recovers.
-I make sure I make extra hearty nutrient-filled meals so that they can regain what they lost.
+I make sure I make extra hearty nutrient-filled meals (like these ones) so that they can regain what they lost.